remaro-network/blog-posts/ESR5_ESR9_YOLOX.md

 Throughout the refinement process, we continue to leverage knowledge distillation (KD) to transfer knowledge from larger, well-trained models to the refined model.
 By distilling the insights and nuances of larger models into the refined model, we further enhance its performance and generalization capabilities.

 ### Leveraging Real-World Datasets
-In addition to synthetic data generated by the Alpha Beta Crown tool, we utilize two noisy datasets from real-world environments.
+In addition to synthetic data generated by the alpha-beta-Crown tool, we utilize two noisy datasets from real-world environments.
 These datasets provide valuable insights into the challenges faced by object detection models in practical scenarios, enabling more comprehensive validation and refinement of our approach.
 The incorporation of real-world data ensures that our model remains effective in diverse and unpredictable conditions.

 ### Experimental Validation
-Our experimental evaluation demonstrates the efficacy of the Alpha Beta Crown methodology in enhancing model robustness.
+Our experimental evaluation demonstrates the efficacy of the alpha-beta-Crown methodology in enhancing model robustness.
 By iteratively refining the model based on identified vulnerabilities and leveraging knowledge distillation, we observe significant improvements in detection performance, particularly in the presence of noise and adverse conditions.
 The refined model exhibits greater resilience against adversarial attacks and demonstrates improved alignment with ground truth bounding box locations.

 ### Conclusion
-The integration of the Alpha Beta Crown tool offers a proactive approach to improving the robustness of object detection models for side-scan sonar imagery.
+The integration of the alpha-beta-Crown tool offers a proactive approach to improving the robustness of object detection models for side-scan sonar imagery.
 By systematically identifying and addressing vulnerabilities, and incorporating novel evaluation metrics and knowledge distillation, we enhance the model's ability to maintain accurate detections in challenging underwater environments.
 This methodology represents a significant advancement in ensuring the reliability and safety of autonomous underwater vehicles, paving the way for more effective and secure underwater exploration and operations.

-The source code for the Alpha Beta Crown tool, including the integration of adversarial attacks, novel evaluation metrics, and knowledge distillation, will be made available at [insert link here].
+The source code for the alpha-beta-Crown tool, including the integration of adversarial attacks, novel evaluation metrics, and knowledge distillation, will be made available at [insert link here].
 Stay tuned for updates and further advancements in underwater robotics and computer vision research.